Mat and Savanna Shaw: Happy Like That and Christmas Together

-The Shaws published a fifth album titled Happy Like That on July 29, 2022.
+The Shaws released a fifth album titled Happy Like That on July 29, 2022.
 The album featured three original songs and renditions of the Joni Mitchell song "Both Sides, Now", The Prince of Egypt song "When You Believe", the Beatles song "Here Comes the Sun", and the MercyMe song "I Can Only Imagine".
 The duo made a music video for "When You Believe" at Spiral Jetty, a sculpture on the shore of Great South Lake.
-They said they chose the location because it "show[s] that when you're in the middle of life — from an earthly perspective — it might appear chaotic and without much purpose.
+They said they chose the location because it "show[s] that when you're in the middle of life—from an earthly perspective—it might appear chaotic and without much purpose.
 However, when you zoom out and look at things from a heavenly perspective, you see that what you thought was chaotic was actually a beautiful work of art after all."

 The duo released a sixth album titled Christmas Together in November 2022.
 The album featured an original song and eight other Christmas songs.
-Jim Brickman, BYU Vocal Point, and father-daughter duo Dave and Claire Crosby contributed to the album.
+Brickman, BYU Vocal Point, and father-daughter duo Dave and Claire Crosby contributed to the album.
 In the week it was released, Christmas Together ranked first on the iTunes Holiday chart.